 Is hip pain getting in the way of living your life?
 Is osteoarthritis making it difficult to walk or complete daily tasks?
 Are non-surgical treatments no longer working?
 If so, a hip replacement surgery might be the right option to get you back on your feet and decrease pain.

-Hip replacement surgery replaces damaged or diseased bone with a metal or plastic implant, which is designed to replicate a healthy hip joint.
+Hip replacement surgery (total hip arthroplasty) replaces damaged or diseased bone with a metal or plastic implant, which is designed to replicate a healthy hip joint.
 The surgery not only improves quality of life but it is also associated with an increased life expectancy as well.

-According to the Centers for Disease Control and Prevention (CDC), more than 310,000 hip replacements were done in the U.S. in 2010.
+According to the Centers for Disease Control and Prevention (CDC), more than 310,000 hip replacements were done in the United States in 2010.

 The most commonly utilized total hip replacements are the posterior and anterior approaches.
 Both have been around for decades, but anterior surgery has recently grown in popularity and prevalence in the U.S.